 Reconstruction of a Musical Tone

 Music majors at Millersville develop their ability to produce pleasing or evocative tone quality with their instruments.
 Music majors are required to take a one-semester musical acoustics course in the Physics Department.
-Among other things, in this course they learn to think of tone quality in a new way.
-They are able to see the overtones of their own playing in a visual representation, and to see the effect of variations in their technique.
+Among other things, in this

 In the beginning, we used oscilloscopes to analyze musical tones, but most of our analysis is now done with software called CoolEdit2000.
 A demonstration version is available for free at http://www.syntrillium.com/cooledit/index.html